fractic-io/rust-iap/README.md

 // Set up secrets.
 //
-// This config causes the fractic-aws-secrets library to fetch the keys
+// This config causes the fractic-env_config library to fetch the keys
 // "GOOGLE_API_KEY", "APPLE_API_KEY", ..., from the AWS Secrets Manager secret
 // JSON at "SECRETS_ID", which are the minimum keys required for the config to
 // be accepted by the IAP util.